joanpao/WSPR_beacon_ESP32_GPS/README.md

 The program allows the implementation of the international WSPR beacon project standard (https://github.com/HB9VQQ/WSPRBeacon)

+These programs are not necessary for the operation of WSPR beacon, only to use the OLED screen if you have it and want it:
+- Adafruit_SSD1306.cpp
+- Adafruit_SSD1306.h
+- Fixed8x16.h

 It's highly recommended to have:
 - An RF receiver (e.g., SDR) to verify that the WSPR TX is transmitting and on what frequency
 - A WSPR receiver to monitor WSPR or SPOTS transmissions